• Skip to primary navigation

 Air Fryer French Toast with a text title overlay.

-You can cook the most delicious French toast sticks in the air fryer in minutes, with no need to fry it in oil or butter.
-Air Fryer French Toast is a quick and easy breakfast that the whole family will love.
+You can cook the most delicious French toast sticks in the air fryer in just a few minutes, with no need to fry them in oil or butter.
+Air Fryer French Toast Sticks are a quick and easy breakfast that the whole family will love.

 Sugar topped french toast on a board with strawberries and raspberries.

-If you are looking for more breakfast on the go recipes, then why not try our Make Ahead Smoothie Packs, Ham and Cheese Croissants, Breakfast Burritos, or No Bake Granola Bars?
+If you are looking for more breakfast on the go recipes, then why not try our convenient Make Ahead Smoothie Packs, easy Ham and Cheese Croissants, filling Breakfast Burritos, or our healthy No Bake Granola Bars?

 Jump to:

-• How to make air fryer French toast - Step by step
+• How to Make Air Fryer French Toast Sticks - Step by Step

 • Storage